 Mary Walker Wears the Pants: The True Story of the Doctor, Reformer, and Civil War Hero by Cheryl Harness is an amazing story of Mary Walker.
-She was one of the first female doctors in the United States, Civil War surgeon and prisoner of war, and Medal of Honor recipient.
-If you have never heard of her don’t feel bad, I hadn’t either, but I am glad I have now.
+She was one of the first female doctors in the United States.
+She was also a Civil War surgeon and prisoner of war, and a Medal of Honor recipient.
+If you have never heard of her don’t feel bad.
+I hadn’t either, but I am glad I have now.
 This was an awesome book to read with my daughter who like Mary marches to the beat of her own drummer, and thank goodness they do.
-Mary Walker carved many paths in more than just the world of medicine, and her story needs to be shared.
+Mary Walker carved many paths in more than just the world of medicine, and sharing her story is important.

 Little Robot by Ben Hatke is a sweet little story about friendship with wonderful illustrations.
-A chance encounter between a little girl and a robot turns into friendship and then cements into an adventure when bad robots try to take her robot friend away she must save the day with courage and good thinking.
-This book is listed for early readers, but younger children love it too.
+A chance encounter between a little girl and a robot turns into friendship.
+It then cements into an adventure when bad robots try to take her robot friend away.
+She must save the day with courage and good thinking.
+This book is for early readers, but younger children love it too.

 Have Fun Molly Lou Lemon by Patty Lovell is all about how Molly Lou Mellon uses her imagination to engineer toys when other children use toys that do all the playing for them.
-When a new neighbor Gertie moves in Molly Lou Mellon stays true to herself even with Gertie’s super cool toys and even shows her new friend how to use her imagination and her hands to build amazing things!
+When a new neighbor Gertie moves in, Molly Lou Mellon stays true to herself even with Gertie’s super cool toys.
+She even shows her new friend how to use her imagination and her hands to build amazing things!

 Marvelous Mattie: How Margaret E. Knight Became an Inventor by Emily Arnold McCully is a book that all kids should read.
 I had never heard of Mattie but I should have, we all should have.
 Many of her inventions are still in use today… Like the paper bag that stays upright.
 She made history many of us just didn’t know it.
 Her story of invention, entrepreneurship, and strength of character are stunning.
 She stands up for herself, learns from her mistakes, and follows her passion even though it’s not the easy or even the “only kinda hard” road.
 All the way she faces challenges and just keeps going.
 This is far more inspiring than any girl power book that I have read before, and it’s true.

 The Girl Who Thought In Pictures; The Story of Dr. Temple Grandin by Julia Finley Mosca was sent to me by the publisher and I am so glad I was sent it to review.
-As many of you know Temple Grandin is a world renowned scientist and autism advocate, and this rhyming biography does a great job at introducing her life and contributions to science as well as why including others is so important.
-I like the message in this book that being different is not being lesser, many kids of all walks of life need to hear that, not just girls interested in STEM.
+As many of you know Temple Grandin is a world renowned scientist and autism advocate.
+This rhyming biography does a great job at introducing her life and contributions to science.
+It also shows why including others is so important.
+I like the message in this book that being different is not being lesser.
+Many kids of all walks of life need to hear that, not just girls interested in STEM.
 Another thing I love about this book is that most of the books out there about Autism have boys as the main character.
 This isn’t surprising since more boys are diagnosed than girls, but it makes this book that much more important!

 The Doctor with An Eye for Eyes: The Story of Dr. Patricia Bath by Julia Finley Mosca came to me in the same package as the previous book, and I was just as glad to have it.
 This book looks at a different kind of adversity that girls and women of color in STEM must face.
-Dr. Bath is an amazing pioneer in her field of medicine, and this book looks at the path she took to get there.
+Dr. Bath is an amazing pioneer in her field of medicine.
+This book looks at the path she took to get there.
 The text is rhyming and fun to read, and the illustrations by Daniel Rieley complete the package.
-Biographies like this are a powerful tool and really should be used in addition to fictional stories when we are teaching children about diversity and trying to encourage them to face challenges.
+Biographies like this are a powerful tool.
+Using them in addition to fictional stories helps when teaching children about diversity and trying to encourage them to face challenges.

 The Most Magnificent Thing by Ashley Spires is an important addition to this list because while the end product is important, this story focuses on the process of creating, and failing.
-Making amazing things is awesome, but it’s not always an easy road, and this book tackles the idea that failing, and trying again is part of the creation process.
+Making amazing things is awesome, but it’s not always an easy road.
+This book tackles the idea that failing, then trying again is part of the creation process.

 Baby Loves Aerospace Engineering by Ruth Spiro is the most basic look at how things fly that your kids will love, especially toddlers!
 This is a colorful fun book that also teaches some pretty great things about aerospace engineering.
-For little ones that ever wondered how the airplane to Grandma’s house stays up this book covers that, in a kid friendly simplistic way.
-Like a few other books on this list, there is not focus on the character being a girl it’s just presented as the norm which is a nice choice to have on your bookshelf.
+For little ones that ever wondered how the airplane to Grandma’s house stays up this book covers that, in a kid-friendly, simplistic way.
+Like a few other books on this list, there is not focus on the character being a girl.
+It is just the norm, which is a nice choice to have on your bookshelf.